p-salido/styleguide/ruby.md

 If in doubt, match the style of surrounding code.

+Mind how your code appears on Github, in terminals and in editors of people who have more than one editor window on their screen.
+Avoid starting important parts of the code beyond the 79th column.
+Post-expression conditionals are a very common example of this, and unless the entire conditional expression ends before the 79th column the code should generally be rewritten to use an if statement.

 Explicit parentheses are encouraged in method definitions and method calls.

 Trailing commas are encouraged in multi-line expressions.

+Use two spaces for indentation.

+Use Unix-style line endings (LF only).

 ## Commits